Multidimensional Model Object Processing

 This topic includes the following sections:

 Processing requires administrative permissions on the Analysis Services instance.
 If you are processing interactively from SQL Server Data Tools or Management Studio, you must be a member of the server administrator role on the Analysis Services instance.
 For processing that runs unattended, for example using an SSIS package that you schedule through SQL Server Agent, the account used to run the package must be a member of the server administrator role.
-For more information about setting administrator permissions, see Grant Server Administrator Permissions (Analysis Services).
+For more information about setting administrator permissions, see Configure Analysis Services Server Administrators.

 The account used to retrieve data is specified in the data source object, either as an impersonation option if you are using Windows authentication, or as the user name on the connection string if using database authentication.
 The account must have read permissions on relational data sources used by the model.